 As you can see, all of the above will require planning, execution and ultimately building of residential and commercial structures, which is fundamentally what the real estate sector exists for.
 Since smart cities are aimed at improving the quality of life and maybe even at putting India on the world map as a role model, the Govt is working tirelessly to make sure they are executed well.
 This is undoubtedly going to give a huge boost to the Indian real estate sector.

-Potential Impact On Real Estate
+Smart City and its Potential Impact On Real Estate

 As per the experts, smart cities will have a “multi-prong” impact on the real estate industry in the following ways.